Probabilistic Uncertainty Quantification of Prediction Models with Application to Visual Localization

 We then create a statistical error model using the internal outputs of the network (number of keypoint matches between the query and retrieved images) as the \emph{cue} to predict visual localization error uncertainty.
 Importantly, the matched keypoints of each model/database can be calibrated and binned based on both a probability and 2D error.
 During inference, given the number of keypoint matches from an image, the sensor error model can directly return an uncertainty estimate in the form of a 2D error covariance (analogous to a traditional sensor) and a formal confidence.
+Moreover, we delve into the integration of Gaussian Mixture Models (GMMs) into the sensor error model, employing them to encapsulate uncertainty through Gaussian mixtures.
 We can also incorporate the error model output in a Kalman-based localization filter, which provides a range of formal evaluation tools such as filter integrity and sensor hypothesis testing.
 We evaluate our approach using Ithaca365~\cite{Diaz-Ruiz_2022_CVPR}, a large-scale real-world self-driving dataset that includes \emph{multiple} traversals along repeated routes, varying weather and lighting conditions, and high precision GPS.